unclebob/spacewar/README.md

  As long as LIF is not black, these systems will be gradually repaired.
  So it is often a good idea to warp away from a bad situation and wait the repairs out.

+ ## Docking
+ To replenish your antimatter, and weapons, you'll need to dock at a base.
+ You do this by warping close and then using your impulse engines to approach the base as closely as you can.
+Put the ship on top of the base.
+Watch for the _DOCK_ button to show up in the Engine Control Panel.
+Hit that button and you'll be refueled and restocked.